Geonovum/technisch-register-2019/README.md

 1. reload Apache config or start Apache

 (Note: we deliberately did not include the entire Apache configuration files on Github, contact us for any questions)

+### Tips
+If users update files via FTP, make sure these users are part of the appropriate group with write access (e.g. by adding the user to the www-data group, like `sudo usermod -aG {group} {user}`